Skip to Site Header Skip to Main Content Skip to Footer

 Insomnia is another prevalent sleep disorder.
 It significantly affects sleep quality by causing frequent awakenings and difficulty falling asleep.

 Dealing with medical conditions like anxiety or depression can help reduce those annoying sleep interruptions.
 Periodic limb movement disorder, which causes involuntary leg movements during sleep, also contributes to sleep fragmentation.
-Treating these underlying sleep disorders can significantly enhance sleep quality.
+Treating these underlying disorders can significantly enhance the quality of sleep.

 Related Blog: Restless Legs Syndrome; Causes & Management Strategies